Arrange a trial for your organisation and discover why FSTA is the leading database for reliable research on the sciences of food and health.

 But getting published is very competitive, submitting articles is time-consuming, and predatory journals are a growing problem, risking reputation and wasted valuable resources.

 The FSTA database has been a trusted tool for over 50 years for researching scientific and technological information in food.
-We realised our rigorously checked coverage list could help the community in another way, for identifying relevant journals you can trust, whether that’s when deciding where to submit your paper or when assessing the credibility of an article.
+We realised our rigorously checked coverage list could help the community in another way, for identifying relevant journals you can trust.

-So we built the Journal Recommendation Service, the only journal finder tool designed especially for researchers in the sciences of food and health.
+So we built the JRS, the only journal finder tool designed especially for researchers in the sciences of food and health.